 Components of a groupset

-There are four types of front crankset found on road bikes.
+There are five types of front crankset found on road bikes.

 The first is a standard double, as used by pro riders.
 It consists of two front rings one large 53-tooth outer ring and a smaller 39-tooth inner ring.